elbosso/rfc3161timestampingserver/README.md

 * `tsa.key` - private key
 * `javax.persistence.jdbc.password_FILE` - File holding the DB password for `javax.persistence.jdbc.user` (see above)

+Monitoring can be adjusted by setting environment variables also - using the properties in [influxdb_micrometer.properties](src/main/resources/influxdb_micrometer.properties) as names of the environment variables.

 ## Working with it

 The project offers some resources to make it easier working with timestamps: